LEED337/adnabbit/README.md

 - **SharedPreferences**: Local data storage

 ### Future Backend (Not in MVP)
-- RESTful API for user data
+- RESTful API for campaign and display management
-- Bank integration APIs (Plaid, Yodlee)
+- Content delivery network (CDN) for media assets
+- Real-time messaging for display synchronization
-- Price comparison services
+- Analytics and reporting services
-- Payment processing (Stripe, PayPal)

 ## 📊 Business Model

 ### Revenue Streams
-1. **Premium Subscriptions**: $5/month for ad-free experience
+1. **Platform Subscriptions**: Monthly fees for campaign management and analytics
-2. **Interest Income**: From user savings held in partner banks
-3. **Affiliate Commissions**: From purchase redirections
-4. **Advertising**: Display ads for free tier users
+2. **Display Network Revenue**: Commission from ad placements on partner screens
+3. **Premium Features**: Advanced targeting, analytics, and automation tools
+4. **Enterprise Licensing**: White-label solutions for advertising agencies

 ### Target Market
-- Young adults (18-35) who struggle with saving
-- Impulse buyers who want better financial habits
-- Tech-savvy users comfortable with fintech apps
+- Small to medium businesses looking to advertise locally
+- Retail locations wanting to monetize their digital displays
+- Advertising agencies managing multiple client campaigns
+- Digital signage companies expanding their service offerings

-## 🧪 **Experience the Full App**
+## 🧪 **Experience the Full Platform**

 ### **Real Functionality**
-The app now includes complete functionality with real data persistence:
+The platform now includes complete functionality with real data persistence:
-- ✅ **Add Real Transactions** - Manual transaction entry with spare change calculation
-- ✅ **Create & Manage Rewards** - Full CRUD operations with drag & drop reordering
+- ✅ **Create Campaigns** - Full campaign creation with targeting and scheduling
+- ✅ **Manage Display Network** - Add, configure, and monitor digital screens
-- ✅ **Advanced Analytics** - Real spending insights and category breakdowns
+- ✅ **Advanced Analytics** - Real campaign performance and audience insights
-- ✅ **Comprehensive Settings** - Profile management, goals, and preferences
+- ✅ **Administrative Controls** - Client management, billing, and system settings
-- ✅ **Data Export/Import** - Complete data management capabilities
+- ✅ **Data Export/Import** - Complete campaign and performance data management

 ### **Key Features to Experience**
-1. **🏠 Home Dashboard** - Real-time savings overview and quick actions
+1. **📊 Campaign Dashboard** - Real-time campaign performance and metrics overview
-2. **💰 Add Transactions** - Use the floating action button in Coin Jar to add purchases
+2. **📺 Create Campaigns** - Use the campaign builder to create and schedule ads
-3. **🎁 Manage Rewards** - Create, edit, delete, and reorder your savings goals
+3. **🖥️ Manage Displays** - Add, configure, and monitor your digital screen network
-4. **📊 View Analytics** - Explore spending insights in the Analytics tab
+4. **📈 View Analytics** - Explore detailed performance insights and reporting
-5. **⚙️ Customize Settings** - Access via the settings button in the top-right
+5. **⚙️ Administrative Panel** - Access client management and system settings
-6. **🔍 Search & Filter** - Use advanced filtering in the Coin Jar screen
+6. **🔍 Search & Filter** - Use advanced filtering across campaigns and displays
-7. **📱 Responsive Design** - Try it on different screen sizes
+7. **📱 Responsive Design** - Manage your advertising network from any device

 ### **Demo Data Available**
-- Pre-populated sample transactions for immediate exploration
+- Pre-populated sample campaigns for immediate exploration
-- Example rewards to demonstrate progress tracking
+- Example display network to demonstrate monitoring capabilities
-- All data can be cleared and replaced with your own
+- All data can be cleared and replaced with your own campaigns

 ## 🎯 **Production-Ready Features**

 ### **What Makes This Special**
-- 🚀 **Fully Functional** - Not just a demo, but a complete working app
+- 🚀 **Fully Functional** - Not just a demo, but a complete working platform
 - 💾 **Real Data Persistence** - Everything saves and loads correctly
 - 🎨 **Professional UI/UX** - Modern design with smooth animations
-- 📊 **Advanced Analytics** - Comprehensive spending insights
+- 📊 **Advanced Analytics** - Comprehensive campaign performance insights
-- ⚙️ **Complete Settings** - Full user preference management
+- ⚙️ **Complete Administration** - Full client and system management
-- 🔄 **Data Management** - Export/import capabilities for data portability
+- 🔄 **Data Management** - Export/import capabilities for campaign portability

 ## 🔒 Security Considerations (Future)

-- Bank-level encryption for financial data
+- Enterprise-grade encryption for campaign and client data
-- PCI DSS compliance for payment processing
+- Secure content delivery and display network protection
-- Multi-factor authentication
+- Multi-factor authentication for administrative access
 - Regular security audits and penetration testing
+- GDPR compliance for audience analytics data

 ## 📞 Contact

-This MVP demonstrates the core concept and user experience of MustStash.
+This MVP demonstrates the core concept and user experience of AdNabbit.
 For investment opportunities or partnership discussions, please reach out to discuss the full business plan and technical roadmap.

 ---

 **Note**: This is an MVP with mock data.
-Real financial integrations and payment processing will be implemented in subsequent phases with proper security and compliance measures.
+Real display network integrations and enterprise features will be implemented in subsequent phases with proper security and compliance measures.